14 follow-up email templates and examples that get responses

 [YOUR NAME]

 Events like trade shows and exhibitions are great places to find people interested in your product/service.
-However, after the event has taken place, it’s common for attendees to forget who they spoke to.
+However, after the event, it’s common for attendees to forget who they spoke to.

-To be sure that this potential lead doesn’t get lost, send a prompt sales follow-up email to get their attention while the event is still fresh in their memory.
+To ensure this potential lead doesn’t get lost, send a prompt sales follow-up email to get their attention while the event is still fresh in their memory.

 Hi [FIRST NAME],

 It was great to meet you at [EVENT NAME].
-I hope you enjoyed it and thank you for your interest in [MY COMPANY].
+I hope you enjoyed it and thank you for your interest in [YOUR COMPANY].

-It was really interesting to hear about [BUSINESS PAIN POINT] and how [MY COMPANY] can help.
+It was really interesting to hear about [BUSINESS PAIN POINT] and how [YOUR COMPANY] can help.

 I’d love to chat to you some more about this so you can see the [BENEFITS OF YOUR PRODUCT/SERVICE].